-Fetal Alcohol Spectrum Disorder is an umbrella term for the range of effects that can occur in an individual exposed to alcohol in utero.
-These effects can include various physical, intellectual and neurobehavioural deficits that vary widely in severity.
-Fetal alcohol syndrome (FAS), partial fetal alcohol syndrome (pFAS) and alcohol-related neurodevelopmental disorder (ARND) are now used to refer to each of the three sub-categories subsumed under FASD.
+Fetal Alcohol Spectrum Disorder (FASD) may occur when an individual is exposed to alcohol in utero.
+Symptoms include physical, intellectual and neurobehavioural deficits that can vary widely in severity.
+The 2016 Canadian guidelines for diagnosis of FASD describe 2 categories: FASD with Sentinel Facial Features and FASD without Sentinel Facial Features26.
 Prenatal alcohol exposure does not always lead to FASD.